joyeecheung/package-examples/guide/05-cjs-esm-migration/migrating-imports/README.md

 import pkg from 'pkg';  // default export of a third-party package
 ```

+### Importing specific named exports

-For destructuring from `require()`, it's typical to migrate to `import { namedExport } from 'module'`.
-This helps with tree-shaking during bundling and Node.js can check for missing named exports when the module is loaded.
+If the original CommonJS module destructs from the result returned by  `require()`, it's typical to migrate to `import { namedExport } from 'module'`.
+This helps with tree-shaking during bundling and allows Node.js to check for missing exports statically.
+For example:
 ```js
 // before/node_modules/my-module/index.js
 const { join } = require('path');  // Named export of Node.js built-in module